Mitigating Disparate Impact of Differentially Private Learning through Bounded Adaptive Clipping: Experimental details

 \subsection{Experiment environment and settings}

-Our experiments are performed on the clusters, which equipped with AMD EPYC Trento CPU and AMD MI250x GPU for experiments with image dataset, and Xeon Gold 6230 CPU and Nvidia V100 GPU for tabular datasets.
+Our experiments were performed on clusters equipped with AMD EPYC Trento CPUs and AMD MI250X GPUs for image datasets, and Xeon Gold 6230 CPUs and Nvidia V100 GPUs for tabular datasets.

-For image datasets, a single training-from-scratch task costs about 10 minutes with one GPU.
-While for tabular datasets, about 6 minutes are required to execute one training-from-scratch task.
+On MNIST and Fashion MNIST datasets, training a two-layer CNN from scratch takes about 10 minutes on a single GPU, while training a ResNet from scratch requires about 30 minutes.
+For the CelebA dataset, training a two-layer CNN from scratch takes about 3 hours on a single GPU, while training a ResNet from scratch requires about 9.5 hours.
+For tabular datasets, about 4 minutes are required to execute one training-from-scratch task.